Quick Answer

 )

-PERFORMANCE BREAKDOWN: WHERE TIME GOES
+RETAINED PERFORMANCE ILLUSTRATION: WHERE TIME GOES

 ArcPy to GeoPandas migration isn't “better” or “worse”—it's a trade-off that makes sense for specific workflows.